 The configuration file must contain a numbered [assessmentN] section for each assessment you want to run.
-You must specify the input files, the entities to match, and whether matching should be exact.
+You must specify the input files, the entities to match, and whether to require exact matches.
 For example:

 '''

 [assessment0]

 valid=data.txt

-'''

-'''

 [assessment1]

 entities=entity1,entity2

 valid=match.txt

 invalid=should_not_match.txt

 exact=true

 '''

-You can specify multiple entities either by separating them with commas, or by using wildcard expressions (see Wildcard Expressions in edktool, on page 292).
+You can specify multiple entities by separating them with commas, or by using wildcard expressions (see Wildcard Expressions in edktool, on page 303).